grinnell-cs/csc151-images/_mps/fractals.md

 Using variants of the fractal approaches from parts 1 and 2, along with anything else you consider useful, come up with a recursive procedure, `(my-fractal size color n)` that creates a self-similar (or otherwise numerically recursive) image using the starting size, color, and non-negative integer.

-Use your procedure to create one image that you'd like to share.
-Save it as `my-image.png`.
-Your command will look something like the following.
+Use your procedure to create three images that you'd like to share.
+Save them as `my-image-01.png`, `my-image-02.png`, and `my-image-03.png`.
+Your commands will look something like the following.

 ```
-> (image-save (my-fractal 128 (rgb 255 0 255) 8) "my-image.png")
+> (image-save (my-fractal 128 (rgb 255 0 255) 8) "my-image-01.png")
 ```

 Include a comment in your code file that explains how you generated